 “Clogged and dirty filters restrict airflow, slow air circulation and reduce the effectiveness of your system,” Collins says.

 Overflowing gutters are more than an eyesore.
 Debris like leaves, pine straw and sticks prevent the gutters and downspouts from directing water away from your home’s walls and foundations.
 This could result in damage to your home’s foundation or cause water to infiltrate your basement.

 Electricians advise homeowners to “exercise” their circuit breakers annually by flipping them off and back on to help prevent corrosion and extend the life of the device.
-If you see anything that gives you pause, such as a frayed wires or a spark, call an electrician.
+If you see anything that gives you pause, such as frayed wires, a spark, or a circuit that flips off frequently, call an electrician.

 If all of this sounds overwhelming, don’t get bogged down.
 Plot these periodic inspections and maintenance activities on a digital calendar and set up automatic alerts to stay on top of things.

 You can set up regular checks through most professionals.
 Plumbers, HVAC contractors, chimney specialists, and others will often remind you that it’s time to schedule your periodic checkup if you request a call.

 You can also set up reminders for yourself with smart home technology.
 If you have a smart speaker like Amazon’s Alexa or Google Assistant, you can have the device remind you to perform annual checkups.
 Just tell the device what to remind you and when, and it’ll handle the rest.